-Keywords throughout the majority of the reviews: family Sunday lunch & make a reservation.
+But the most important ones are “family Sunday lunch” and “make a reservation”.
 Got it, did that.
-Walked in one afternoon and then asked the owner for a table for 2 next Sunday around noon.
+We walked in one afternoon and then asked the owner for a table for 2 for next Sunday around noon.

 As promised we made out way back to the restaurant that sunny day.

 The place was still empty except for another early couple browsing through the menu.
 A waiter approached us and so did the owner who recognised us and immediately guided us to our table near the bar.

 Our first impression: Tal Familja is very neat, cosy, with an authentic rustic interior, wooden racks on the walls filled with bottles of wine.

 And then the second and most important impression: apart from the table for 2 next to us the rest of the tables were set for groups of at least 15 to 20 people.

 As we were going through the menu a steady flow of locals walked in, dressed in their Sunday best.

 The attentive waiter took note of our choice of meals.
 We both went for the Maltese set 3 course menu (€22).
 Maltese fresh ricotta ravjul and grilled sea bream for the hubs.

 I went for the fried Gozitan cured cheese and the roasted rabbit.